Balance in Bucharest

 Another restriction in Bucharest is its worn-down appearance.
-If you don’t like rust, low hanging broken electricity wires and potholes, this city will not far from a utopia.
-Bucharest has fallen on hard times in last decades with revolutions and political woes, and the maintenance of the city (or lack thereof) shows it.
+If you are not a fan of rust, low-hanging broken electricity wires and potholes, this city will not far from a utopia.
+Bucharest has fallen on hard times in the last decades with revolutions and political woes, and the maintenance of the city (or lack thereof) shows it.

 The current lack of upkeep doesn’t stop the government from shooting for the stars and planning for better times.
-They are currently funding the largest church in the world, right in the centre of Bucharest.
-When completed, the Romanian People’s Salvation Cathedral will be the biggest Orthodox place of worship by area, volume, weight and height.
+They are currently funding the largest church in the world, right in the center of Bucharest.
+When completed, the Romanian People’s Salvation Cathedral will be the biggest Orthodox place of worship by area, volume, weight, and height.
 It will also boast the world’s largest free-swinging church bell.

 The Romanians are upset (as customary) with the administration’s choice of spending money on something so ludicrous when money is undoubtedly needed for existing infrastructure.